Who We Serve

 Disability Services facilitates equal access for students with disabilities by coordinating accommodations and support services, cultivating a campus culture that is sensitive and responsive to the needs of students.

 Sexual Violence Response has a location at the Medical Center campus.
-Drop-in hours and phone consultations are available at designated times.
 Sexual Violence Response works with the Center for Student Wellness to provide educational and skill-building workshops on the Medical Center campus.
-Students are encouraged to volunteer with our programs.
 Sexual Violence Response can also provide referrals for Medical Center students to on-campus, community-based, and national support services.

 Students participating in study abroad programs who are enrolled in the Columbia Health program may wish to review the CU on the Road Travel Medicine program at Medical Services to obtain advice about a health problem before traveling abroad.
 They should be aware that enrollment in the Columbia Student Health Insurance Plan will also provide students will On Call International insurance coverage.
 In addition, they should meet with their Columbia Health primary care physician before leaving if they need to discuss a chronic illness and prescription medication.